Nightfall Overture

 Nightfall Overture is a studio album by the Swedish rock band Nightingale.
 The release includes eight re-recorded songs from the band's first four albums (The Breathing Shadow, The Closing Chronicles, I and Alive Again), a cover version of an Edge of Sanity song from Infernal, as well as a brand new song, "Better Safe Than Sorry".
 The album has collectible status due to its limited press and high demand.

-Swanö has stated that a reprint is unlikely because of rights management by the label.
+The album was remastered in 2024 and released on vinyl and as a 2-CD set, including bonus live tracks.